DUNE-DAQ/docs/docs/packages/wibmod/README.md

 ### Calibration

-`WIBModule` may need a `calibrate` command to meet the calibration needs of the DAQ, whatever they end up being.
+`WIBConfigurator` may need a `calibrate` command to meet the calibration needs of the DAQ, whatever they end up being.
 In principle, DAQ can already turn the pulser on and off by sending `settings` commands with appropriate settings.

 ### Monitoring

-`WIBModule` should perhaps implement a `get_info` method to provide status updates, if this is the route slow controls ends up going.
+`WIBConfigurator` should perhaps implement a `get_info` method to provide status updates, if this is the route slow controls ends up going.

 #### Sanity checking

-`wib_server` has several version check commands (hardware and software) as well as timing endpoint lock status, etc., which could be checked by `WIBModule` but is currently ignored. `ProtoWIBConfigurator` includes WIB and FEMB firmware checks.
+`wib_server` has several version check commands (hardware and software) as well as timing endpoint lock status, etc., which could be checked by `WIBConfigurator` but is currently ignored. `ProtoWIBConfigurator` includes WIB and FEMB firmware checks.